erens-basement/Studio-Trigger-Streams/README.md

 * Q: What is your favorite food to put in oden?
 Gunyasa likes dikon radish, Hiromi likes kombucha, Tattun likes eggs.
 * H: In regards to collaborating with restaurants etc, We don't really think with benefits us or not too much.
 Usually they care if it's entertaining or not.
 Though they are more concerned about the quality aspect.
 * How do you like your eggs?
 H: He likes scrambled eggs, kind of raw.
 Gunyasa likes boiled eggs.
 Tattun likes eggs in general, and can drink them raw.
-* Gunyasu is a fan of the MCU, but doesn't read the comics.
+* Gunyasa is a fan of the MCU, but doesn't read the comics.

 ### 9. [Christmas Live Drawing Special - Imaishi animating a sequence with PROMARE characters](https://www.twitch.tv/videos/526051066?t=0h6m57s)
 Date: December 25, 2019<br>